-When the school has sufficient information to understand the circumstances of the alleged bullying and the students involved, a number of strategies may be implemented to address the behaviour and support affected students in consultation with the Student Wellbeing Team, teachers, ES Staff, Assistant Principal, Principal, Department of Education and Training specialist staff.
+When Principal or Wellbeing Officer has sufficient information to understand the circumstances of the alleged bullying and the students involved, a number of strategies may be implemented to address the behaviour and support affected students in consultation with i.e. Student Wellbeing Team, teachers, SSS, Principal, Department of Education and Training specialist staff etc.

 There are a number of factors that will be considered when determining the most appropriate response to the behaviour.
-When making a decision about how to respond to bullying behaviour we will consider:
+When making a decision about how to respond to bullying behaviour, Hillsmeade Primary School will consider: